pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 SynopsysGatherServerSpecs_202007.bash script (and possibly the Zenoss output), determine if you have any Performance issues.

-This could potentially include memory, network performance between database server and iSCI disks (especially "read"), nfs-mounted database directories
+This could potentially include memory exhaustion, cpu overload, disk i/o throttling, network performance between database server and iSCI disks (especially "read"), nfs-mounted database directories, etc.

-Get help from the Customer Admins to resolve the Performance Issues
+Get help from the Customer Admins to resolve the Performance Issues.

 The Server, network, and database admins should be able to help the customer in resolving any detected performance issues.
 Using the data